pavleraketic22/StemAgent/notes.md

 - LLM judge
 - citation score

-As for the skills builder, I've tried manual aor rather handcrafted prompts but it just doesn't work.
+As for the skills builder, I've tried manual or rather handcrafted prompts but it just doesn't work.
 I will probably have to go with a more dynamic approach where the agent writes the skill.md file on its own without any hardcoded structure.